Diagram spaces, diagram spectra, and spectra of units: Introduction

-\emph{Conventions.} In this paper, a topological category means a category internal to topological spaces (not simply enriched in topological spaces). $\sD$ will always denote a topological category.
-The main examples in this paper are $\bbI$ (with the discrete topology) and $\cI^{\ast}$, an equivalent small subcategory of $\cI$.
-The description of the topology on $\cI^{\ast}$ is in \S\ref{Topological Categories and the Bar Construction}.
+\emph{Conventions.} In this paper, a topological category means a category internal to topological spaces, not just enriched in topological spaces (see \S\ref{Topological Categories and the Bar Construction} for a review).
+The symbol $\sD$ will always denote a topological category.
+The main examples in this paper are $\bbI$ (with the discrete topology) and $\cI^{\dagger}$, a small category equivalent to $\cI$.
+The description of the topology on $\cI^{\dagger}$ is in \S\ref{Topological Categories and the Bar Construction}.
 By a $\sD$-space we mean a continuous functor $\sD \arr \sU$.
+We will often write $X_d$ for the value $X(d)$ of $X$ at an object $d$ of $\sD$.
 Notice that a $\sD$-space only depends on the enrichment of $\sD$: the topology on $\ob \sD$ is not part of the structure of a $\sD$-space.
-We only need the topology on $\ob \sD$ in defining homotopy colimits and bar constructions over $\sD$.
-See \cite{MMSS} for generalities on the category of $\sD$-spaces, including the level (or projective) model structure and enriched limits, colimits and Kan extensions.
-We will use the language of compactly generated model categories, which are a slight variant of cofibrantly generated model categories.
+We will use the language of compactly generated model categories \cite{parametrized}*{4.5.3}.
 A model category $\sC$ is topological if it is enriched, tensored and cotensored in $\sU$ and the topological analog of SM7 holds: given a cofibration $i \colon A \arr X$ and fibration $p \colon E \arr B$, the induced map of spaces